 The key to working with such a difficult team member is being patient.
 Nurses have to focus on the core values of the profession and put aside differences and work together.
 It is essential to understand that not everyone in the workplace is going to be your friend but you will need to maintain a working relationship.
 It is better to steer clear of sensitive topics like politics and religion.

-Nursing Interview Questions : Was there a conflict within the health team?
+Nursing interview questions: Was there a conflict within the team?
 If yes, then what was your strategy for handling it?

-Give details of the conflict you are facing.
+Give details of the conflict you faced.
 Make sure you mention the names of the people involved and your role.
 Did you learn anything positive from the situation?

 Conflict is common in the hospital setting so you must learn to work through it.
 During duty, the mother of a patient came to me with concern.
 She told me that a new nurse was not monitoring breathing as closely as she should.
 When the concerns were brought to me I took time to discuss and validate the actions of the nurse.
 I made the nurse aware of the concern.
 The nurse did not take it well and was upset that the concern was brought to me.
 But I used it as a teaching moment and made it clear that a good nurse would never dismiss patients’ concerns.